-Vonda is an Experienced Divorce Attorney and Can Answer Your Questions about Divorce in Fort Bend County.
+Vonda is an experienced divorce attorney and can answer your questions about divorce in Fort Bend County.
 Call us at 281-762-0578 for an appointment with Vonda Covington.
-We’re experienced, caring lawyers; we’re very familiar with the courts of Fort Bend, and has been through a divorce so we understand the emotional and financial pressures our clients often face in divorce.
+She is an experienced, caring lawyer, very familiar with the courts of Fort Bend, and has been through divorce so she understands the emotional and financial pressures her clients often face in divorce.

 What Happens in a Typical Divorce Case in Fort Bend County?

 Divorce varies as much as families vary.
 A divorce case involves parenting issues (custody, visitation, parental rights and duties, child support, medical support) and property issues.
 Some cases are simple and clear-cut while others are complex and difficult.
 We get quite a few phone calls inquiring, “How much does it cost to get divorced?”
 Or “How long does it take to get divorced?”
 The answer to both these questions is, “It varies tremendously.”

 “Thank you both for all the care and hard work put into my divorce decree.
 I would have been lost without your advice and guidance …” Lauren